Aliases for TFCP2 Gene

 GeneCards Summary for TFCP2 Gene

 TFCP2 (Transcription Factor CP2) is a Protein Coding gene.
-Among its related pathways are Signaling events mediated by HDAC Class I and Dichloroethylene metabolism.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity.
+Diseases associated with TFCP2 include Deafness, Autosomal Dominant 28 and Spindle Cell Rhabdomyosarcoma.
+Among its related pathways are DNA Damage and Signaling events mediated by HDAC Class I. Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is UBP1.

 Binds a variety of cellular and viral promoters including fibrinogen, alpha-globin, SV40 and HIV-1 promoters.
 Activation of the alpha-globin promoter in erythroid cells is via synergistic interaction with UBP1 (By similarity).
 Functions as part of the SSP (stage selector protein) complex.
 Facilitates the interaction of the gamma-globin genes with enhancer elements contained in the locus control region in fetal erythroid cells.
 Interacts by binding to the stage selector element (SSE) in the proximal gamma-globin promoter.